Next Generation AWS Lambda Functions Powered by AWS Graviton2 Processors

 In such a fast-paced world, we can’t ignore economics.
 Services are dormant most of the time only to be woken up to a certain peak or two every day, and paying for server time that isn’t being used can be incredibly expensive.

-When AWS introduced Lambdas as their serverless compute solution, everything changed.
+When AWS observability was introduced Lambdas as their serverless compute solution, everything changed.
 Why maintain servers and all the wrappers around it when you can just focus on the code.
 In the last couple of years, we’ve seen more and more workloads being migrated to serverless computing with AWS Lambda functions.

 Now there’s a new generation of Lambda that offers even more savings based on ARM CPUs.
 Arm-based Lambda functions can get up to 34% better price performance over x86-based Lambda functions.
 And with the world going towards a greener, cleaner world we really all win by getting more power for less carbon footprint.
 These are exciting times!